Primary fuel source for moderate- to high-intensity exercise.

 Excess postexercise oxygen consumption (EPOC)

-EPOC refers to the elevated oxygen consumption following exercise.
-It represents the body’s effort to restore homeostasis and includes:
+EPOC refers to elevated oxygen consumption after exercise.
+It reflects the body’s effort to restore homeostasis and includes:

 Replenishment of oxygen stores in muscles and blood.